How to Antique Glass – Aging Technique

 13) Finish off your new treasure any way you would like.

 Here, I’ve used Rusted Fabric to create a Tattered Tassel that dangles from the neck.
-If you would like to learn to rust fabric, click here.

 This is one of my favorite projects this season…the grungy yet feminine feeling is just my cup of tea.

 I hope that you enjoyed learning How to Antique Glass and that you’ll create your very own Faux-Antique Treasure Bottle…who knows what precious secrets you could tuck within?
 Mine will house a Gratitude Scroll, listing all the blessings life has bestowed on me this year.
 Chief among which is YOU, dear crafting friends.
 Thank you for such a wonderful year, and for being so generous with your thoughtful comments!
 You mean the world to me.

 If you enjoy grungy and sometimes elegant projects, visit me at Thicketworks from time to time.
 You’ll find me up to my elbows in something fun!